Elected October 2012

 Term Ending: November 2016

-Ayman El-Mohandes, MBBCh, MD, MPH, is Dean of the College of Public Health at the University of Nebraska Medical Center (UNMC).
-He is a Board-certified pediatrician and neonatologist and a perinatal epidemiologist, with a career combining clinical and public health expertise in maternal-neonatal health and elimination of health disparities.
+Ayman El-Mohandes, MBBCh, MD, MPH, is dean of the College of Public Health at the University of Nebraska Medical Center.
+He is a board-certified pediatrician and neonatologist and a perinatal epidemiologist, with a career combining clinical and public health expertise in maternal-neonatal health and elimination of health disparities.